BlueBrain/hpc-coding-conventions/cpp/documentation/README.md

 ### m2r

 This extension provides a reStructuredText command named `mdinclude` to import a Mardown document.
-For instance you can have a `readme.rst` file that looks like:
+For instance you can have a `readme.rst` file that reads the top-level README.md of your project that looks like:

 ```rst
 Introduction